 Coccidioides immitis Skin Test: Immunosuppressants may diminish the diagnostic effect of Coccidioides immitis Skin Test.
 Monitor therapy

-CYP3A4 Substrates: Siltuximab may decrease the serum concentration of CYP3A4 Substrates.
+CYP3A4 Substrates (High risk with Inducers): Siltuximab may decrease the serum concentration of CYP3A4 Substrates (High risk with Inducers).
 Monitor therapy

 Denosumab: May enhance the adverse/toxic effect of Immunosuppressants.
 Specifically, the risk for serious infections may be increased.
 Monitor therapy

 Echinacea: May diminish the therapeutic effect of Immunosuppressants.
 Management: Consider avoiding Echinacea in patients receiving therapeutic immunosuppressants.
 If coadministered, monitor for reduced efficacy of the immunosuppressant during concomitant use.
 Consider therapy modification

 Fingolimod: Immunosuppressants may enhance the immunosuppressive effect of Fingolimod.
 Management: Avoid the concomitant use of fingolimod and other immunosuppressants when possible.
 If combined, monitor patients closely for additive immunosuppressant effects (eg, infections).
 Consider therapy modification